 The Frame Version field shall not contain a reserved value.

-If a destination PAN identifier is included in the frame, it shall match macPANId or shall be the broadcast PAN identifier.
+If a destination PAC?? identifier is included in the frame, it shall match macPACId or shall be the broadcast PAC identifier.

 If a short destination address is included in the frame, it shall match either macShortAddress or the broadcast address.
 Otherwise, if an extended destination address is included in the frame, it shall match macExtendedAddress.

-If the frame type indicates that the frame is a beacon frame, the source PAN identifier shall match macPANId unless macPANId is equal to the broadcast PAN identifier, in which case the beacon frame shall be accepted regardless of the source PAN identifier.
+.

-If only source addressing fields are included in a data or MAC command frame, the frame shall be accepted only if the device is the PAN coordinator and the source PAN identifier matches macPANId.
+If only source addressing fields are included in a data or MAC command frame, the frame shall be accepted only if the PD is in broadcasting.

+If the service type field is included in a data or MAC command frame, the frame shall be accepted only if the service type matches macServiceType (programmed by/from higher layer).

 If any of the third-level filtering requirements are not satisfied, the MAC sublayer shall discard the incoming frame without processing it further.
 If all of the third-level filtering requirements are satisfied, the frame shall be considered valid and processed further.
-For valid frames that are not broadcast, if the Frame Type field indicates a data or MAC command frame and the AR field is set to request an acknowledgment, the MAC sublayer shall send an acknowledgment frame.
+For valid frames, if the Frame Type field indicates a data or MAC command frame and the Acknowledgment Request (AR) field is set to request an acknowledgment, the MAC sublayer shall send an acknowledgment frame.
 Prior to the transmission of the acknowledgment frame, the sequence number included in the received data or MAC command frame shall be copied into the Sequence Number field of the acknowledgment frame.
 This step will allow the transaction originator to know that it has received the appropriate acknowledgment frame.

-If the PAN ID Compression field is set to one and both destination and source addressing information is included in the frame, the MAC sublayer shall assume that the omitted Source PAN Identifier field is identical to the Destination PAN Identifier field.

-The device shall process the frame using the incoming frame security procedure described in 7.2.3.
+The PD shall process the frame using the incoming frame security procedure described in TBD.

 If the status from the incoming frame security procedure is not SUCCESS, the MLME shall issue the corresponding confirm or MLME-COMM-STATUS.indication primitive with the status parameter set to the status from the incoming frame security procedure, indicating the error, and with the security-related parameters set to the corresponding parameters returned by the unsecuring process.